Hydrocephalus

 Some children need surgery.

-In surgery, a doctor usually places a mechanical shunting device in your baby’s head.
+In surgery, a healthcare provider usually places a mechanical shunting device in your

+baby’s head.
 This helps to drain the fluid from your baby’s brain.
-The fluid is directed to another
+The fluid is directed

 The shunt usually runs behind your baby’s ear.
 The tubing goes under your baby’s skin